freenas/freenas-docs/userguide/tasks.rst

 to another computer.
 Replication is typically used to keep a copy of files on a separate system, with that system sometimes being at a different physical location.
-When properly configured, active replications copy new snapshots from the source system to a remote system.
+When properly configured, active replications copy new snapshots from the source system to a destination system.

-The basic configuration requires a source system with the original data, a remote system that will store copied data, and an :ref:`SSH Connection <SSH Connections>` to establish the link between both systems.
+The basic configuration requires a source system with the original data, a destination system that will store copied data, and an :ref:`SSH Connection <SSH Connections>` to establish the link between both systems.
 When an active
-:ref:`periodic snapshot <Periodic Snapshot Tasks>` schedule takes snapshots of a source system dataset, the replication task copies the data to the remote system.
+:ref:`periodic snapshot <Periodic Snapshot Tasks>` schedule takes snapshots of a source system dataset, the replication task copies the data to the destination system.

-First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the remote system.
+First-time replication tasks can take a long time to complete as the entire dataset snapshot must be copied to the destination system.
 Replicated data is not visible on the receiving system until the replication task is complete.

 Later replications only send the incremental changes to the destination system.
 This reduces the total space required by replicated data.

-The target dataset on the remote system is automatically created in read-only mode to protect the data.
+The target dataset on the destination system is automatically created in read-only mode to protect the data.
 To mount or browse the data on the receiving system, use a clone of the snapshot.
 Clones are created in read/write mode, making it possible to browse or mount them.
 See